Time machine 2012

 Time Machine could not have chosen a more suitable opening night special.

 There is more than broken glass and anxious sound effects going on here.
 There is a punishingly full program of events, encompassing performance lectures, tours, plain old concerts, workshops, Facebook theatre, debates, beer, essays and a generous supply of miscellaneous, across 5 venues plus the internet.
 It’s impressive.
-It’s impossible to see it all, or to summarise succinctly.
+It’s impossible to see it all, or to summarize succinctly.

 I don’t even know what “time-based art” is, except for being the subject matter of the event.
 There seems to be something about transience, and unrepeatability.
 Ephemerality is belligerently, intrusively present.
 The artworks are temporary, spontaneous; Performance lectures and live gigs sure, but even the sculptures: Take Creo Nova’s Genesis of Biosynthia, gratingly sonifying the random fluctuations in the flow of water through an assortment of pot plants.